hedge-dev/XenosRecomp/README.md

 At runtime, shaders are mapped to their recompiled versions using a 64-bit XXH3 hash lookup.
 This scanning method is particularly useful for games that store embedded shaders within executables or uncompressed archive formats.

 SPIR-V shaders are compressed using smol-v to improve zstd compression efficiency, while DXIL shaders are compressed as-is.

+## Building

+The project requires CMake 3.20 and a C++ compiler with C++17 support to build.
+While compilers other than Clang might work, they have not been tested.
+Since the repository includes submodules, ensure you clone it recursively.

+The project uses [vcpkg](https://github.com/microsoft/vcpkg) to integrate DXC.
+To set it up, define the `VCPKG_ROOT` environment variable to point to the vcpkg root directory.
+Alternatively, on Windows, you can install vcpkg via the Visual Studio Installer and open the project using Visual Studio's CMake integration.

 ## Special Thanks